chika-ghifttie/sql-retail_analytics-project/README.md

 ---

-🎯 As part of my journey in data analytics, this repository highlights my work using SQL to clean and analyze data.
+🎯 **As part of my journey in data analytics**, this repository highlights my work using SQL to clean and analyze data.
 It reflects my growing expertise in transforming raw data into meaningful insights.

 ---

 ## 😊 About Me

 Hi!
 I'm **Nworu Chika Gift**, you can call me **Chika**.
 I'm a graduate of International Relations and an aspiring Data Analyst.
 Passionate about education advocacy & continuous growth, and I'm always learning, sharing, and building ✨.